 State Guide

-North Carolina's expungement laws cover nonviolent misdemeanors, certain nonviolent felonies, and dismissals.
-Learn the eligibility rules under G.S. § 15A-145, waiting periods, and how recent legislative changes expanded access.
+North Carolina allows expungement of nonviolent misdemeanors, certain felonies, and dismissals.
+Learn eligibility under G.S.
+15A-145 and recent changes.

 State Guide